ramtech123/pocs/webclient-stream-proxy/README.md

 POC - WebClient Proxy
 =====================

 Testing a http proxy which uses `io.vertx.rxjava.ext.web.client.WebClient` for creating server connections.
+This application has a Client, Proxy and Server each.

-There is a client, proxy and a server.
-When the application is run, client invokes single request to proxy, which in turn forwards it to the server.
-The requests received by proxy server can be buffered (`rxSendBuffer` - read body from client request and write into the server request) or streamed (`rxSendStream` - pass client request object itself to the server request).
+When the application starts, client invokes multiple simultaneous POST requests to proxy, which in turn forwards these to the server.
+The requests received by proxy server can be buffered _(`rxSendBuffer` - read body from client request and write into the server request)_ or streamed _(`rxSendStream` - pass client request object itself to the server request)_.
+The proxy can also be configured to be in async mode _(client request is paused and resumed)_ or in sync mode _(client request never paused/resumed)_.

-Was facing some issue with second approach - in the proxy layer, client request used to fail the stream indicating request body already read.
-Trying to reproduce the same.
+*Facing issue with a combination when request streaming is enabled in async mode* - in the proxy layer, client request fails to stream with error message `java.lang.IllegalStateException: Request has already been read`.

 **System Requirements:**
 - Java 1.8